 Keep it tumbling on low for about 10 minutes and then spread it out, smooth it flat.
 It should be pretty flattened after a few hours.

 5. How wide can I quilt Warm and Natural?

 10 inches is the limit when it comes to the width during quilting Warm and Natural Batting.
-Take it out of the bag and start quilting.
+Take it out of the bag and start your quilting project.

 Now, what have you decided?
 You should be pretty well informed about your choices and what they have in offer for you.

-All of the products on the list are recommendable, but you know which one is good for you.
+All of the products on the list are recommendable, but you know which is the best batting for hand quilting for you.
 Spend after a brand; it’ll guarantee you a quality purchase.